shafiqdeb/Hotel-Booking-Demand-Analysis/README.md

 ### 1. Introduction on City Hotel and Resort Hotel

-According to beaches.com, the main difference between resorts and city hotels is in the amenities.
-City hotels cater to travellers who need a place to spend the night at a certain destination, while Resort hotels tend to be destinations in themselves.
+According to beaches.com, the main difference between resorts and City Hotels is in the amenities.
+City Hotels cater to travellers who need a place to spend the night at a certain destination, while Resort Hotels tend to be destinations in themselves.
 Resorts often have a more spacious layout, offering their guests everything they need in one place[^1].

 [slide3]

-The first chart shows ratio of bookings in resort hotel compared to city hotel.
+The first chart shows ratio of bookings in Resort Hotel compared to City Hotel.
 City Hotel is clearly more popular with customers, with a booking percentage reaching 66% with 79,325 orders.
 Whereas, Resort Hotels are only booked by 33% of the time, from a total bookings of 119,393 orders.

 In regards of the booking cancelation, total number of customer checked-out from both hotels has a whopping amount of 75,164 while customers that declined the bookings represents a total of 44,219 times.